Macrometacorp/docs/docs/graphs/graph-concepts/graphs-and-indexes.md

 ### Balancing Indexing

 When creating indexes, balance the benefits of indexing with the overhead of maintaining them.
 Indexes improve query performance but consume storage space and require extra maintenance during data modifications.
+Also, indexes speed up reads, but they might slow down writes.
 Create indexes selectively, concentrating on the properties and relationships frequently used in your application's queries.

 ## Choosing the Right Index Type for Graph Performance